alicewriteswrongs/old-blog/_posts/2015-05-06-switching-from-offlineimap-to-getmail.markdown

 will automatically read it's options from any file in `.getmail` named `getmailrc`).

-`read_all` makes email downloading faster, by allowing Getmail to remember which mails it has already downloaded (it writes a file to ~/.getmail for each account).
+`read_all = False` makes email downloading faster, by allowing Getmail to remember which mails it has already downloaded (it writes a file to ~/.getmail for each account).

 ##Multiple Accounts craziness